jeremyjaymes/genesis-sass-starter/README.md

 ## Summary
 Originally based on the [Genesis Sample Theme](https://github.com/copyblogger/genesis-sample).
 Adapted to use Sass with Grunt.

 This project is still very early in development.
-There are many todos and it still requires quite a bit of testing.  **As such I don't recommend using it directly, but, ff you find it useful as a starting point fork away.**
+There are many todos and it still requires quite a bit of testing.  **As such I don't recommend using it directly, but, if you find it useful as a starting point fork away.**

 ## Planned Features
 1. Mobile first